akshjain83/data-structure-algorithms/Minimum_Spanning_Tree_MST/README.md

 Clearly define a public interface for each class and make everything else private.

 Your program must compile and execute on jaguar.
 That is where it will be graded.
 If the code can't be compiled you will receive a zero.
-Be sure to document your code and be consistent with style, naming, indentation, etc.

 Your program must compile and execute on jaguar using -std=c++11 -Wall -W -Werror -pedantic